Last Updated on May 17, 2022 by Grow with Bovees

 However, make sure to fertilize no later than about six weeks before the first anticipated frost date.
 If you do it too late in the fall, it might weaken your lawn.
 A well looked after lawn usually does not need a second round of fertilizer.

 What To Do After Your First Use of Lawn Fertilizer

-After you apply fertilizers, keep these tips in mind.
+After you apply slow release fertilizers, keep these tips in mind.

 - Don’t use the lawn for at least 24 hours.
 Keep pets and children away from the grass until it’s completely dry and the soil has absorbed the fertilizers.

 - Don’t mow for 48 hours.
-Avoid mowing the lawn for the first couple of days after fertilizing, because it can move the fertilizer around before it’s set.
+Avoid mowing the lawn for the first couple of days after you apply fertilizers, because it can move the fertilizer on the lawn surface around before it’s set.

 Applying Fertilizer When Grass Is Growing

 The best moment for fertilizing your lawn is when your turf is in an active growing phase.
 This is why it’s key to identify what type of grass you have.